Grzegorz Braun: Comments on the Jedwabne pogrom and Auschwitz gas chambers

 On 10 July 2025, Braun attended an event commemorating the anniversary of the 1941 Jedwabne pogrom, where 40 Poles led by German forces massacred at least 340 Jews.
 Next to a monument, a banner from the Confederation of the Polish Crown was placed, which said "Enough of Jewish lies.
 The Jedwabne crime [..] was committed by the Germans.
 We demand more exhumations."
 During the event, Braun called the Chief Rabbi of Poland, Michael Schudrich, a criminal and a fraud.
 Later, Braun and his supporters blocked a road that Schudrich was using to leave.

 Braun denies the existence of gas chambers at the Auschwitz concentration camp, such as this one, calling them "fake".

 In an interview with Radio Wnet on the same day, Braun claimed that the gas chambers at the Auschwitz concentration camp are "fake" and that anyone who dares to say otherwise is "accused of terrible things".
-He also said that Jews commit "ritual murder", also known as blood libel, which is the antisemitic canard that Jews use the blood of murdered Christian children in rituals, citing Ariel Toaff's book Passovers of Blood as evidence.
+He also said that Jews commit "ritual murder", the antisemitic trope of blood libel, citing Ariel Toaff's book Passovers of Blood as evidence, though Toaff has said his work was misinterpreted and historians overall reject the myth, which remains popular among antisemitic extremists.
 He was interrupted by the interviewer, who ended the interview early, saying that "there are certain limits".
 A case was filed against Braun by the District Prosecutor's Office in Warsaw Śródmieście under Article 55 of the Act on the Institute of National Remembrance, which criminalises public Holocaust denial, punishable by a fine or up to three years in prison.